OsamaAdam98/cpuHamada/README.md

 * 0x5x - Divides 'a' by 'b' and assigns the output to memory address x
 * 0x6x - Shifts 'a' left by 'b' and assigns the output to memory address x
 * 0x7x - Shifts 'a' right by 'b' and assigns the output to memory address x
+* 0x8x - jumps to the instruction in memory address x, this is only available in mode 1

 ## Mode System